vitessio/website/content/en/docs/user-guides/configuration-basic/vttablet-mysql.md

 ![unhealthy-tablet](../img/unhealthy-tablet.png)

-The next step is to bring up the rest of the vttablet-mysql pairs on other machines or different ports of the same machine.
+The next step is to bring up the rest of the vttablet-MySQL pairs on other machines or different ports of the same machine.

 ## Tablet Records